Samoa © Andrew Moore

-Amidst the vibrant nature and beautiful scenery of the islands, Samoans live with their ancient traditions and culture largely intact despite the influx of more modern influences.
-Family, religion and hospitality are values central to Samoan identity, as is the laid-back approach to life and legendary warm welcome extended to visitors.
+Amid the beautiful scenery of the islands, Samoans live with their ancient traditions and culture largely intact despite the influx of more modern influences.
+Family, religion and hospitality are values central to Samoan identity, as is the laid-back approach to life and the legendary warm welcome extended to visitors.

 Of the other islands, Savai'i offers unparalleled raw beauty, volcanic craters, towering waterfalls, mysterious archaeological sites and incredible natural blowholes.
-Manono Island, on the other hand, is a slice of old Samoa with just four fishing villages and no vehicles or electricity to disturb the peaceful way of life.
+Manono Island, on the other hand, is a slice of old Samoa with just a handful of fishing villages and little in the way of vehicles and electricity to disturb the peaceful way of life.

 Become our Samoa Travel Expert